Betzefer: The Devil Went Down to the Holy Land (2012–2016)

 On 30 May 2012, the band played as the support act to Lamb of God, while the later played the Hangar 11 in Tel Aviv, Israel.

 On 11 August 2012, the band announced on their official Facebook page that they have finished recording their third album, which will contain 13 tracks and will be called Suicide Hotline.
 The band started a campaign through the website Indieagogo to raise money for them to be able to mix and master the new album, which was planned to be mixed by Tue Madsen in September.

-On 2 September 2012, Avital Tamir and Matan Cohen flew to Antfarm Studios in Aarhus, Denmark to mix and master the album with Tue Madsen, who mixed their first album Down Low, as well as some additional recording.
+On 2 September 2012, Avital Tamir and Matan Cohen flew to Antfarm Studios in Aarhus, Denmark, to mix and master the album with Tue Madsen, who mixed their first album Down Low, as well as some additional recording.
 Mixing and mastering was finished on 9 September 2012.

 On 13 April 2013, the band shot a music video for their upcoming new single "Sledgehammer" at the Galit skate part in Tel Aviv, inviting fans to participate in the shooting.

 On 29 July 2013, the band announced they have signed a new record deal with known German label SPV/Steamhammer Records, a label that served as a home for many acts such as Sepultura, Kreator, Motörhead, Whitesnake, Judas Priest and more.

 On 13 August 2013, the band played as a support act to Anthrax, who played in Israel for the first time, at the Barby club in Tel Aviv.

 On 31 August 2013, the band unveiled the cover art for their upcoming album The Devil Went Down to the Holy Land, announcing it will be released on 28 October 2013.

-On 24 October 2013, the band announced that their third studio album, The Devil Went Down to the Holy Land, will be released on 25 November 2013 and not on 28 October as previously announced, with a special release on 22 November in Germany through Steamhammer/SPV.
+On 24 October 2013, the band announced that the album would be released on 25 November 2013 and not on 28 October as previously announced, with a special release on 22 November in Germany through Steamhammer/SPV.